bgoral/bgoral.github.io/content/posts/2021-02-14-heavypass.md

 ### Challenges and highlights

 - Asynchronous programming brings an overhead on debugging and once needs to focus a lot on concurrency and parallelism.
 This was my first challenge when trying to extract heavy metal albums from the web.
-Promises helped a lot but also lack of IP rate filtering.
+"Promise" concept helped a lot but also lack of security in web sites and IP rate filtering.

 - When you have roots in pure CSS and JavaScript, the learning curve of ReactJS is lesser but still unable to understand the requirement for this complex build and debug toolchain.
 Even after I removed all unrequired references, my "node_modules" folder is around 250MB.
 I hope some Nodejs enthusiasts are as of now building solutions for this.
-I also want to mention the amount of energy spent during the project build and debugging.
+Nodejs is not green at all and I will measure the amount of energy spent during the project build and debugging and deployment later.

 - [Unsplash][8] by beautifully opening their random image [API][9].